dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 where 𝐶 is a dimensionless constant.
 Even though its value is, for the moment, unknown, it is universal.
 The same constant applies to a pendulum with a shorter string or, perhaps more surprisingly, to a pendulum on Mars, with its different gravitational strength.
 If we find the constant for one pendulum on one planet, we know it for all pendulums on all planets.

-There are at least three ways to find 𝐶. The first is to solve the pendulum differential equation—which is hard work.
+There are at least three ways to find 𝐶. The first is to solve the pendulum differential equation — which is hard work.
 The second approach is to solve a cleverly designed simpler problem (Problem 3.4).
 Although the approach is clever, it is not as general as the third method.

 The third method is to measure 𝐶 with a home experiment!
 For that purpose, I turned my key ring into a pendulum by hanging it from a string.
 The string was roughly twice the length of American letter paper l